guillaumebriday/blog.guillaumebriday.fr/src/pages/2020-05-12-rendering-react-components-with-custom-elements/index.md

 }
 ```

-From my point of view, I find the [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) more elegant, but both of them are [a great way](https://reactjs.org/docs/components-and-props.html) to mount your components in React.
+I personally find the [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) more elegant, but both of them are [a great way](https://reactjs.org/docs/components-and-props.html) to mount your components in React.

-As a [Vue](https://vuejs.org/) developer (most of the time), I think this too much verbose and at the same time this is not very explicit that `<div id="post-comments" />` tag will be replaced with a React Component at the runtime.
+As I'm used to [Vue](https://vuejs.org/) syntax, I think it's too verbose and at the same time it's not very explicit that the `<div id="post-comments" />` tag will be replaced with a React Component at runtime.
 Moreover if I want to mount this component multiple times in the same page, I will need to change my code with a loop and a `querySelectAll`:

 ```html
 <div class="post-comments" data-post="<%= post.id %>" data-nested="true" />